Here are the rules for The York Poetry Prize 2021.

 15. Entrants agree to have their email address added to the York Literature Festival and YorkMix.com mailing lists, but can unsubscribe at any time.

-16. A longlist and/or shortlist of poem titles will be published on or around July 18, 2021.
+16. A shortlist of poem titles will be published at the end of July.
 Shortlisted authors will be contacted by email and invited to send in video of themselves reading their shortlisted poem(s).

-These videos will be used to create an online awards event to be published on YorkMix.com around July 31.
+These videos will be used to create an online awards event to be published on YorkMix.com in mid-August.

 17. Any queries and the organisers’ response may be posted on YorkMix if deemed helpful to other entrants.